A better way to isolate exosomes

 “We therefore pursued the ExoQuick® method for further study, as these samples required much less sample input, a key benefit when working with clinical samples and mouse models1.”

 Need exosomes?
-SBI’s ExoQuick, original formulation, enables high-throughput, quantitative isolation of exosomes from low volumes (as little as 100 µl) of serum, plasma, or ascites fluid.
-Compatible with a wide variety of downstream applications, ExoQuick is an effective and proven alternative to ultracentrifugation1-3.
+SBI’s ExoQuick-TC enables high-throughput, quantitative isolation of exosomes from low volumes (as little as 1 ml) of tissue culture media and certain biofluids (saliva, urine, follicular fluid, and breast milk).
+Note, to isolate exosomes from serum, plasma, or ascites fluid, use the original ExoQuick formulation (EXOQ5A-1 or EXOQ20A-1)).
+Compatible with a wide variety of downstream applications, ExoQuick-TC is an effective and proven alternative to ultracentrifugation1-3.

 - Saves time and labor